KizitoNwose/AndroidTagGroup/README.md

 #### Important changes in v1.7.0

-- The new setAutoCompleteTags() method takes a List of Strings as input parameter and makes all of the TagViews belonging to the TagGroup display those as hints while typing.
+- The new setAutoCompleteTags() method takes a List of Strings as input parameter and makes all of the TagViews belonging to the TagGroup display one of those at a time as a hint while being typed in.

 # Build